K\"ahler metrics of negative holomorphic (bi)sectional curvature on a compact relative K\"ahler fibration: Curvature of K ahler metrics on a fibration

 Now we assume that $p:(\mc{X},\omega_{\mc{X}})\to \mc{B}$ is a relative K\"ahler fibration.
 By $\b{\p}$-Poincar\'e Lemma, there exists a local weight, say $\phi$, such that

 By utilizing this relative K\"ahler form, we can obtain a canonical horizontal-vertical decomposition of the holomorphic tangent bundle of $\mc{X}$.
-See for example \cite[Section 1]{MR3955542}.
+See for example \cite[Section 1]{MR3955542}, such horizontal lifts (and related curvature computations) go back to Siu's work on the Weil--Petersson metric \cite{MR859202}.
 With respect to \( \phi \), the canonical lift of \( \frac{\partial}{\partial z^\alpha} \) is given by

 Here \( (\phi^{i \bar{j}}) \) denotes the inverse matrix of \( (\phi_{i \bar{j}}) \).
 Similarly, we define